Wealth Architect · · 19 min read

 Key Concepts That Differ Globally

 Tax residency definitions.
-In the UK, the Statutory Residence Test considers multiple factors—days spent in the country, ties to the UK, and where work is performed.
-Spend more than 183 days, and residency is almost certain.
-But even 90 days can trigger residency if there are enough ties.
-The US is simpler in some ways—green card holders and citizens are taxed on worldwide income regardless of where they live.
-UAE uses 183 days in a rolling twelve-month period, with a 90-day alternative for those with permanent residence and sufficient substance.
+In the UK, the Statutory Residence Test involves multiple factors: days spent in the country, ties to the UK, and where work happens.
+Spend more than 183 days and residency is almost certain.
+But even 90 days can trigger residency with enough ties.
+The US is simpler in some ways.
+Green card holders and citizens are taxed on worldwide income regardless of where they live.
+The UAE uses 183 days over a rolling 12-month period, with a 90-day alternative for those with permanent residence and sufficient substance.

 Capital gains treatment.
 The variance is enormous.
 The US taxes long-term gains at 0%, 15%, or 20% at the federal level (plus state taxes and a potential 3.8% Net Investment Income Tax).
 The UK taxes gains at 18% or 24%, with some reliefs available.
 Singapore has no capital gains tax.
-Hong Kong—same.
-UAE—same.
-But "no capital gains tax" doesn't mean "no tax"—there may still be taxes in the home country or where the assets are located.
+Hong Kong, same.
+UAE, same.
+But "no capital gains tax" doesn't mean "no tax."
+There may still be taxes in the home country or in the country where the assets are located.

 Exit taxes.
-Some countries impose a tax when residents leave—essentially a deemed disposal of assets at departure.
+Some countries impose a tax when residents leave, effectively treating it as a deemed disposal of assets at departure.
 The US has a brutal exit tax for "covered expatriates" (those with net worth over $2 million or average annual tax liability over $206,000).
 Assets are taxed as if sold the day before renunciation, with only an $890,000 exclusion (2025 figure).
 The UK currently has no exit tax, though there's recurring speculation about introducing one.
-Countries such as Germany, Australia, and Canada have some form of exit taxation.
+Countries like Germany, Australia, and Canada all have some form of exit taxation.

 How the US Taxes Founders